yifeiyin/BACKPACK/README.md

 # backpack

-Notes, blogs, memos, pieces of code, etc.
+Study notes (about coding), blogs, memos, pieces of code, etc.

+## Languages

+Only cultural specific things - such as platforms, tools, problems - will be written in Chinese for the sake of convenience.
+(People can hardly understand the content anyways.)
+Some technical things may still remain in English.

 ## License